Learn object-oriented programming in this step-by-step course.

-Learn Ruby today and get ready for Ruby on Rails!
+Power up with Ruby and get ready for Rails!

 “If I were going to learn Ruby from scratch today, this is how I would do it!”
 Chad Fowler, Author of Rails Recipes and The Passionate Programmer